Field Experience: Sites

 Tasks: We seek students interested in gaining experience with:

-- writing micro-services (C code) to implement soft links to community repositories
+- writing micro-services (C++ code) to implement soft links to community repositories

 - testing the integrated Rule Oriented Data System software

-- developing interfaces for the LifeTime Library Is this a reoccurring position?
+Is this a reoccurring position?
 The position is available each year.
 There are a large number of user communities of the iRODS software who are interested in feature development, porting of user interfaces, and interoperability mechanisms.

 Durham, NC 27708